cameraperture/CSAS-2025-Baseball-Data-Challenge/README.md

 Each code chunk has a comment explaining what the code does.

 There is an additional code file named additional_code.Rmd that contains code that was not used in the report or analysis.

+The shiny-app folder contains a shiny app where you can visualize cluster distributions.
+Open the file in R and press Run App.
+Ensure the data file located in the shiny-app folder is in your working directory.